alyons/devops-exercise/README.md

 5. Should I show the multi-tenant structure?
 6. Should I do a multi-resource-group structure?
 No, this is a single application made of multiple services, so it should be held together.

+## What am I explicitly leaving out?

+1. Lifecycle environments - Depending on needs, you could achieve this with resource groups, subscriptions, management groups, or tenants.
+However, this is probably more effort than what is needed to show the skills in this example.
+As a note, I would look at having three environments; DEV, STAGE, and PROD.
+I would also include an OPS environment which would host things like the DNS, Monitoring, and Container Registry, so there is one location where all of that lives and the environments can remain relatively sanitary.
+2.